KargJonas/modular/README.md

-## Modular-2 is a tool for dynamic, component-based page-generation.<br>
+## Modular is a tool for dynamic, component-based page-generation.<br>
 ### <b>"A little (more than a) temlating system."</b>

 ## Some neat stuff: